Master of Science in Nursing with a GPA of 3.5 or higher on a 4.0 scale

 Three recommendation forms submitted from graduate-prepared nurses or faculty who can attest to the applicant’s potential for advanced-practice studies and for leadership.

-A professional portfolio submitted by the applicant reflecting career and scholarship achievements to date, which will be continued through the DNP program and presented at the time of the scholarly project.
+A professional portfolio submitted by the applicant reflecting career and scholarship achievements to date.

 Documentation of current RN and advanced practice nursing state licensure and current national certification for advanced practice nursing.